saleor/saleor-docs/README.md

 ## Releasing `Canary` to `3.x`

+### With the use of GitHub Action

+`update-stable-version` GitHub Action workflow checks on a daily basis the `saleor/saleor` repository's latest release in search for the attached `schema.graphql` file.
+Such an attachment suggests the need to update the `3.x` docs and if found it creates a PR updating `3.x` based on `canary`.

+### Manually

 1. Remove `versions.json` file or just `"3.x"` inside
 1. Run `UPDATE_SALEOR=true npx docusaurus docs:version 3.x`
 1. Commit changes and issue a PR